 - Where and when will I be able to attend CLE courses

 The list of approved programming will show any programs that have been approved for Kansas CLE credit.
 Attorneys can attend programs anywhere in the world but an application for approval of CLE activity, must be submitted by the provider (when applicable) or an attorney.

 - How will Kansas CLE learn of my attendance

-If a program is listed as approved on our calendar of approved programming, the provider has received an affidavit for you to complete.
+If a live, in-person, program is listed as approved on our calendar of approved programming, the provider has received an affidavit for you to complete.
 If the program is held within the state of Kansas, or is a webinar (live or prerecorded) or teleconference, the provider will submit your attendance to our office to be registered in your file.
 Please allow 30 days for this to be reflected on your MyKSCLE account.

 If the program was attended outside the state of Kansas, it is your responsibility to get the affidavit from the provider and mail it in to our office within 30 days of the program.